mhashir03/HackSLU-2025/README.md

 ## 🤝 Contributing

-We welcome contributions to improve VoiceClarity!
+We welcome contributions to improve Ozzy!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your help is appreciated.

 ## 📄 License